soen341-2/Helloworld-SOEN341_Project_W25/Documentation/Sprint 3/Sprint 3 Meeting Minutes.md

 </table>

 ### Discussion
-1. Tested user stories 12 and 13.
+1. Focused on testing user stories 12 and 13.
+2. Debugged issues related to user permissions and role-based access.
+3. Discussed improvements to UI elements based on initial test feedback.
+4. Logged issues for further review in the next meeting.

 ## Meeting 3.4